Dr.MycoTek

 Understanding Gill Anatomy

 Gills are not all the same, and their specific characteristics provide critical identification clues.
 Gill attachment — how the gills connect to the stem — is one of the most diagnostic features.
 Free gills do not touch the stem at all (Agaricus, Amanita, Lepiota).
 Adnate gills attach squarely to the stem (many Tricholoma).
 Decurrent gills run down the stem like an inverted funnel (oyster mushrooms, Clitocybe).
 Notched (sinuate) gills are attached but curve upward just before meeting the stem (Tricholoma, Entoloma).
 Gill spacing matters too: crowded gills (many thin blades packed tightly) versus distant gills (widely spaced with visible cap flesh between them).
-Gill colour often differs from cap colour and may change as spores mature — young Agaricus gills are pink, maturing to dark chocolate brown; Amanita gills remain white throughout.
+Gill colour often differs from cap colour and may change as spores mature — young Agaricus gills are pink, maturing to dark chocolate brown.

 Pore Surfaces: Boletes and Polypores